-TAX ON DIVIDENDS: You may need to pay tax on dividends paid to you through shares owned in a company.
+TAX ON DIVIDENDS: You might need to be paying tax on dividends paid to you through shares you own in a company.
 How much you get taxed on dividend payments depends most on your taxable income.

-ISA RULES: Find out how the different types of Individual Savings Accounts work.
-The section explains how to optimise the tax-free ISA allowance, withdraw money, and transfer ISAs.
+ISA RULES: Find out how Individual Savings Accounts work and what types of ISA you can invest in.
+Check how to optimise the tax-free allowance, withdraw money, and transfer ISAs.

 LIFETIME ISA: There are several reasons to invest in a Lifetime ISA.
 But, the big advantage of Lifetime ISAs is the tax free saving for a first home and for later life.

 MARRIAGE TAX ALLOWANCE: Registration for the Marriage Allowance first opened in April 2015.
-It is a tax break that allows you to transfer a part of your Personal Allowance to your spouse or civil partner.
+The tax break allows you to transfer a part of your Personal Allowance to your spouse or civil partner.

 Once you apply for a marriage allowance you will receive an email confirming your application.
 When you apply you need both National Insurance numbers and a method of proving your identity.